johnlpage/MEPrereq/README.md

 # Instructions.

-If you are enrolled on the MongoDB Print Microservices course, you will be sent the link to this repository.
+If you are enrolled on the MongoDB Spring Microservices course, you will be sent the link to this repository.
 The ability to build and run this repository without additional instructions is a prerequisite for the course.
 If you build it but receive an error in the output, then seek assistance from the person who shared the link.